teincsolutions/aostp-dashboard/docs/PACKAGE_DELIVERY_API.md

 Common 400 error scenarios:

+- Invoices belong to different customers (all invoices must be for same customer)
-- Package does not belong to the specified invoice
+- One or more packages do not belong to the specified invoices
-- Delivery record already exists for this package
+- Delivery record already exists for one or more packages
-- Invoice does not have an associated package
+- One or more invoices do not have associated packages
-- Validation errors in request body
+- Validation errors in request body (missing required fields, empty arrays, etc.)

 **401 Unauthorized**